Harshgupta0081/frontend/README.md

-# METACRAFTERS ETH + AVAX PROOF: Intermediate EVM Course
-## MODULE: Smart Contract Management - ETH + AVAX
-## DAPP NAME: SIMPLEDAPP FRONTEND
+# DAPP NAME: SIMPLEDAPP FRONTEND

 This program is a final assesment for the above mentioned module and as required is a frontend code that communicates with a smart contract through ethers.Js, it interacts with 3 different functions on the smart contract.